areejfathy17/Customer-Churn-Prediction/README.md

 - Preprocessed the data and handled categorical values.
 - Trained a Naive Bayes classifier.
 - Evaluated the model using accuracy.
-- (Optional) Built a small Streamlit app for prediction.

 ##  Key Insight
 The model helps identify customers who are likely to churn, which can support better customer retention strategies.